The burning wound ripened in brine.

 The angel (pale wings of a black albatross) does not look like someone who would use weapons with a blade.
 He looks like anything but a hired killer.
 He leans over with such elegance (my God, a Botticelli painting with a sweet-gaze Madonna) that I think right away: he is going to pick up a bunch of flowers, a dozen chrysanthemums will sprout instantly on the tile floor, and He, because he is clairvoyant, anticipates such miraculous flowering.

-But not so: with the gesture of a magician, He opens his palm over the objects of violence spread out at my feet, and he makes a bundle with them, as if it were a heap of asparagus or a bunch of daisies, not to say a bundle of firewood.
+But not so: with the gesture of a magician, He opens his palm over the objects of violence spread out at my feet, and he makes a bundle out them, as if it were a heap of asparagus or a bunch of daisies, not to say a bundle of firewood.

 From here I can see Him throw them into the pond, like whoever after a crime wants to erase fingerprints from a gun handle.
 Seeing he reaches out to me, palms up, I step back.